Ming treasure voyages: First voyage

 In the third lunar month (30 March to 28 April) of 1405, a preliminary order was issued to Admiral Zheng He and others to lead 27,000 troops to the Western Ocean.
 An imperial edict, dated 11 July 1405, was issued containing the order for the expedition.
 It was addressed to Zheng He, Wang Jinghong, and others.

-The Yongle Emperor held a banquet for the crew on the evening before the fleet's maiden voyage.
+The Yongle Emperor held a banquet for the crew on the evening before the treasure fleet's maiden voyage.
 Gifts were presented to the officers and the common crew according to their rank.
-Sacrifices and prayers were offered to Tianfei, the patron goddess of sailors, in the hopes of ensuring a successful journey and safe passage during the voyage.
-In the autumn of 1405, the treasure fleet had assembled at Nanjing and was ready to depart from the city.
-According to the Taizong Shilu's 11 July 1405 entry about the dispatch of the fleet, Zheng and "others" departed for the first expedition "bearing imperial letters to the countries of the Western Ocean and with gifts to their kings of gold brocade, patterned silks, and colored silk gauze, according to their status".
-The treasure fleet made a stop at Liujiagang.
+Sacrifices and prayers were offered to Tianfei, the patron goddess of sailors and seafarers, in the hopes of ensuring a successful journey and safe passage during the voyage.
+In the autumn of 1405, the fleet had assembled at Nanjing and was ready to depart from the city.
+According to the Taizong Shilu's entry for 11 July 1405 about the dispatch of the fleet, Zheng and "others" left on the first expedition "bearing imperial letters to the countries of the Western Ocean and with gifts to their kings of gold brocade, patterned silks, and colored silk gauze, according to their status".
+The fleet made a stop at Liujiagang.
 There, the fleet was organized in squadrons while the fleet's crew honored Tianfei with prayers and sacrifices.
-Then, the fleet sailed down the coast to Taiping anchorage in Changle near the Min River where it awaited the northeast monsoon.
-More prayers and sacrifices were conducted for the goddess Tianfei by the crew during the wait.
+Then, the fleet sailed down the coast to Taiping anchorage in Changle near the Min River, where it awaited the northeast monsoon.
+The crew offered more prayers and sacrifices to Tianfei during their wait.
 Afterwards, the fleet departed via the Wuhumen.